binaryphile/binaryphile.github.io/_posts/2018-09-18-approach-bash-like-a-developer-part-25-passing-hashes.md

 {% endhighlight %}

-While this isn't as clean as the array passing in the last post, this is the cleanest I can get it while still passing by value.
+While this isn't as clean as the array passing in the last post, this is the cleanest it can get while still passing by value.
 As compared to the array passing, there's an additional call to *rep* in order to feed *myfunc*.
 Unfortunately that seems unavoidable.

 At least the implementation of *rep* is simple, thanks to *declare -p*.
-In fact, since we're using *declare*, *rep* isn't even specific to hashes...if you like this method better than the array-passing method, it works for arrays as well if you just change the *local -A* to *local -a*.
+In fact, since we're using *declare*, *rep* isn't specific to hashes either...if you like this method better than the array-passing method, it works for arrays as well if you just change the *local -A* to *local -a*.
 In fact, it also gets around the sparse array issue since *declare -p* provides the correct indexes.